Bob Cranmer

 Robert Wesley "Bob" Cranmer (born 1956, in Pittsburgh, Pennsylvania) is a veteran, businessman, author, and politician, best known as a former Republican County Commissioner of Allegheny County, Pennsylvania, from 1996 to 2000.
-Allegheny County is the second most populous county in Pennsylvania (1.3 million in 1996), following Philadelphia County.
-The county seat is Pittsburgh.
-The county forms the nucleus of the Pittsburgh metropolitan area, Pittsburgh DMA, and Pittsburgh Tri-state area.
 He is the author of the horror novel The Demon of Brownsville Road.

 Career

-The son of a retired military officer, Cranmer graduated from Brentwood High School in 1974 and received a bachelor of science degree in secondary education and history from Duquesne University in 1978.
+The son of a retired military officer, Cranmer graduated from Brentwood High School in 1974 and received a Bachelor of Science degree in secondary education and history from Duquesne University in 1978.
 After service as a United States Army officer where one of his assignments was as a company commander with the 101st Airborne Division, he returned home and was elected to Brentwood Council in 1991.

 Brentwood Towne Square

 In 1991 Cranmer ran for a seat on Brentwood council stating that he would bring a new grocery store to the community.
 But after his election Cranmer found his campaign promise was easier said than done when grocery chains he contacted disparaged the condition of the current shopping center and the topography of the land where it sat.
 Understanding that the Brentwood-Whitehall Shopping Center was in an advanced state of deterioration (and had fallen into bankruptcy), he initiated a plan to create an economic development corporation (Brentwood Economic Development Corporation, later expanded and renamed Economic Development South) to work with developers in addressing the commercial needs of Brentwood (specifically) and later expanded to serve other communities in the South Hills of Allegheny County.

 Working with Allegheny County (Cranmer, later as a county commissioner), Kappa Properties, and Giant Eagle this corporation undertook a development plan to demolish and rebuild this primary business district, eventually creating a $32 million development which became known as "Brentwood Towne Square or Center".